clovis1122/Xamarin/README.md

 #Xamarin

-This repository contains the duties of the Xamarin workshop.
+This repository contains some of the assignments of the Xamarin workshop.